Rare 1800’s Crow Indian beaded Tomahawk drop. Measures 26” x 3”1/2 wide. $4750

 Original tacked 1811 Harpers Ferry U.S. marked.
 Rifle is in good condition. $3995

-Rare stage coach double barrel shotgun.
+Rare stagecoach double barrel shotgun.
 Rawhide wrapped with Indian tacks.
 Great for display.
 Someone filled the bullet hole with solder.
-So no shooting this gun.
-Like anyone would shoot it anyway. $950
+So, no shooting this gun. $950

 VINTAGE U.S. INDIAN POLICE BADGE.